STAR WARS is to cinema what The Beatles are to music.

 Tim Burton admits to being clueless about Batman as a character, but Christopher Nolan knew him inside out; Burton coasted on goth style and Jack Nicholson, while Nolan respected the great Comics writers and artists by making great character films.
 When Kenneth Branagh pitched his ideas for a Thor film, the Marvel Comics chief admits that Kenneth knew their mythos better than even they did.
 Joss Whedon seamlessly integrated all the storylines and styles of other Marvel films into his astounding AVENGERS, but more importantly, he made an ensemble character piece with wit and imagination that honors the true mythos of Marvel Comics, the creators, the fans, and thrills the general audience.

 But it's not all capes and clang.
-Meanwhile, fans/creators have made critically-acclaimed pictures without many viewers realizing they were from graphic novels: GHOST IN THE SHELL, FROM HELL, GHOST WORLD, ROAD TO PERDITION, PERSEPOLIS, AMERICAN SPLENDOR, V FOR VENDETTA, TAMARA DREWE, A HISTORY OF VIOLENCE, SCOTT PILGRIM, and the series THE WALKING DEAD.
+Meanwhile, fans/creators have made critically-acclaimed pictures without many viewers realizing they were from graphic novels: GHOST IN THE SHELL, FROM HELL, GHOST WORLD, ROAD TO PERDITION, PERSEPOLIS, AMERICAN SPLENDOR, V FOR VENDETTA, TAMARA DREWE, A HISTORY OF VIOLENCE, SCOTT PILGRIM, BLUE IS THE WARMEST COLOR, THE DIARY OF A YOUNG GIRL; and TV series like THE WALKING DEAD, JESSICA JONES, PREACHER, and LEGION.

 There's even a rich world of acclaimed comics-inspired films that don't come from actual comics at all: THE MATRIX, UNBREAKABLE, THE INCREDIBLES, DR. HORRIBLE'S SINGALONG BLOG, PUSH, HAUNTERS (Korea), CHRONICLE, and series like MISFITS and THE FADES (both U.K.).